LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson10.rst

 Exceptions
 ^^^^^^^^^^

-- Review what exceptions already
+- Review what exception objects are
-- Point out that students have already seen exceptions in Java
+- Remind students that they have already seen exceptions in Java
+- Discuss when to use exceptions (unexpected situations, scenarios we do not want to handle ourselves)
+- Describe using exceptions to communicate issues to programmers, not users
+- Discuss the use of checked vs. unchecked exceptions
 - Discuss how to throw an exception in Java
-- Summarize some common built in-exceptions Java
+- Summarize some common built-in exceptions Java
-- Passing exceptions in Java, when do they stop a program
+- Describe passing exceptions in Java, when do they stop a program
-- try/catch in Java
+- Demonstrate ``try/catch`` statements in Java

 Gradle
 ^^^^^^

+- Discuss Gradle's role in the Spring Boot framework
+- Review the major tasks Gradle manages
+- Review the sections of the ``build.gradle`` file (eg. repositories, dependencies: implementation, development-only, test implementation)
+- Differentiate the roles of Gradle and Maven